secretstartups/handbook/quality/quality-engineering/debugging-qa-test-failures/index.html.md

 #### Failure needs escalation

-If the failure is in a `smoke` or a `reliable` test, it will block deployments.
+If the failure is in a `smoke` or a `reliable` test, it will block deployments ([except for Staging Ref failures](#special-considerations-for-staging-ref)).
 Please inform the release managers of the root cause and if a fix is in progress by Quality.
 On GitLab.com, you can use `@gitlab-org/release/managers`.
 In Slack, you can use `@release-managers`.

 If the failure could affect the performance of `GitLab.com` production, or make it unavailable to a specific group of users, you can [declare an incident](https://about.gitlab.com/handbook/engineering/infrastructure/incident-management/#reporting-an-incident) with `/incident declare` in the `#production` Slack channel, this will automatically prevent deployments (if the incident is at least an S2).